-The spring 2014 PARS session will be on Saturdays from March 15-April 19, from 9-12:30 each day.
-Applications from qualified 10th-12th grade female students in the Philadelphia area are now being accepted through Friday, February 21st midnight.
-Requirements to apply are listed on page 1 of the application form: PARS Spring 2014 Application.
+The summer 2014 PARS session will be July 28-30, from 9:00-4:00 PM each day.
+Applications from qualified 10th-12th grade female students in the Philadelphia area are now being accepted through Friday, June 13th at midnight.
+Requirements to apply are listed on page 1 of the application form: PARS Summer 2014 Application.

-To learn more, please contact Marissa Palmor, Program Outreach Coordinator.
+To learn more, please contact Katy Rooney, Program Outreach Coordinator.

 Find us on Facebook!

 This work is funded in part by grant U54-HD06817 from the National Institutes of Health.